lmorg/murex/docs/deprecated/pipe-err.md

 # `?` stderr Pipe

-> Pipes stderr from the left hand command to stdin of the right hand command (DEPRECATED)
+> Pipes stderr from the left hand command to stdin of the right hand command (removed 7.0)

 ## Description